Black Sea Geopolitics and Russia’s Control of Strategic Waterways: The Kerch Strait and the Sea of Azov

 Less than two weeks before the March 16 2014 Referendum, at the height of the crisis in Ukraine, Russia’s Prime Minister Dmitry Medvedev ordered the state-road building corporation Avtodor, or “Russian Highways” “to create a subsidiary company that would oversee the building of a bridge across the Kerch Strait”.

-This bridge would largely be geared towards train transport routes linking Western and Eastern Europe to the Caspian Sea basin, Kazakhstan and China.
-It is therefore an integral part of the Eurasian Project (linking up with China’s Belt and Road initiative)
+This bridge is geared towards train transport routes linking Western and Eastern Europe to the Caspian Sea basin, Kazakhstan and China.
+It is therefore an integral part of the Eurasian Project (linking up with China’s Belt and Road initiative).

-The Kerch bridge inaugurated in May 2018 is under Russian ownership and control.
-The Kerch strait is within Russian territorial waters on both sides of the strait.

 The original source of this article is Global Research